 interrupted: bool # true when link.cancel landed mid-turn

 Runs a full agent turn on the target profile with prompt as the user input.
-The target invokes its complete tool loop, approval gate, memory subsystem, and cost accounting — exactly as if the prompt had arrived through a conventional gateway inbound (Telegram, email, and so on).
+The target invokes its complete tool loop, approval gate, memory subsystem, and cost accounting — exactly as if the prompt had arrived through an interactive surface.

 When stream: true the response is delivered as a sequence of signed response envelopes for the same id, each carrying a stream marker: